 Every brewery needs to be committed to fostering an inclusive and diverse craft brewing community for both brewers and beer lovers.
 This track will dive deep into the meaning of diversity, equity, and inclusion and explore ways you can make your brewery more welcoming to all.

 Brewery hospitality is about making meaningful connections with the visitors in your taproom or brewpub to keep them coming back for more.
-Attend this track to learn about the many ways to enhance your taproom experience, including events and entertainment, well-trained and engaged staff, beer and food pairing, and more.
+This track will include seminars on enhancing your customer experience, building programs for successful events and entertainment, and maintaining customer engagement during difficult times.

-Nothing is more important to managing your brewery than maintaining a safe and healthy working environment for your employees.
-The Safety track is all about providing you with the resources you need to create a culture of safety in your brewery and protect your staff and equipment from harm.
+In order to ensure the long-term success of the craft beer industry, it is vital that every brewery is committed to safety and sustainability.
+Nothing is more important than maintaining a safe and healthy environment for your employees and customers.
+This track is all about providing you with the resources you need to build a culture in your brewery that fosters environmental stewardship and protects your staff and equipment from harm.

-It doesn’t matter how good your beer is if you don’t know how to sell it.
-The seminars in the Sales & Distribution track will provide breweries with best practices for working with retailers, distributors, and your own team to sell beer on-premise, off-premise, and beyond.
+It doesn’t matter how good your beer is if no one is buying it.
+The seminars in the Sales & Marketing track will provide breweries with best practices for selling beer on- and off-premise, working with retailers and distributors, and designing successful marketing strategies to grow your brand.